-In the timestamp model, the Platform SHOULD check the revocation status at the time the timestamp was applied.
-In addition to checking revocation status, where practical, Platforms SHOULD consult blacklists for Suspect Code.
+In the timestamp model, the Platform should check the revocation status at the time the timestamp was applied.
+In addition to checking revocation status, where practical, Platforms should consult blacklists for Suspect Code.

 A Certificate MAY have a one-to-one relationship or one-to-many relationship with the signed Code.
-Regardless, revocation of a Certificate may invalidate the signatures on all those signed Objects, some of which could be perfectly sound.
-Because of this, the CA MAY specify a revocation date in a CRL or OCSP response to time-bind the set of software affected by the revocation, and software SHOULD continue to treat objects containing a time-stamp dated before the revocation date as valid.
+Regardless, revocation of a Certificate may invalidate the signaturesCodeSignatures on all this, the CA MAY specify a revocation date in a CRL or OCSP response to time-bind the set of software affected by the revocation, and software should continue to treat objects containing a time-stamptimestamp dated before the revocation date as valid.